isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Duplicated or otherwise redundant code obscures intent, makes it harder to understand the logic, and makes maintenance harder, among other problems.
 It often arises from cut-and-paste programming.

-Use standard algorithms where apropriate, instead of writing some own implementation.
+Use standard algorithms where appropriate, instead of writing some own implementation.

 **See also**: [SL.1](#Rsl-lib), [ES.11](#Res-auto)